jaredkrinke/log/content/posts/webassembly/passing-strings-to-c.md

 Here's a new idea: let the C code control its entire address space, but expose functions to let JavaScript allocate some memory.

-1. Expose `allocate` and `deallocate` functions to let JavaScript allocate and free memory in the heap
+1. Expose `allocate` and `deallocate` functions (and the memory itself) to let JavaScript allocate and free memory in the heap
 1. Add a null character onto the end of the string
 1. Use the browser's TextEncoder API to convert a string to a byte sequence
 1. Allocate a buffer (in C address space) for the string (using the exported function `allocate`)
 1. Write the encoded string into the heap allocation
-1. Call C code to read the string as a null-terminated UTF-8 string
+1. Call C code to read the string as a (normal) null-terminated UTF-8 string
-1. Deallocate/free the string (using the exported function `deallocate`)
+1. Deallocate/free the string when it's no longer needed (using the exported function `deallocate`)

 This approach adds overhead in the form of allocating for every string passed in, but if the ratio of calls to time spent in each call is low enough, this could be tolerable (and you could always optimize the approach to reuse allocations when possible, if needed).
 Overall, this seems straight forward and robust, so I'm going to try this out.